Precise neural network computation with imprecise analog devices: Discussion

 \section{Discussion}

-The theory of analog neural networks and electronic realizations thereof have a substantial history that goes back to the1950s \cite{rosenblatt1958,Alspector_Allen87}.
-However, the demonstrated accuracy of the electronic networks is typically below the theoretical performance and therefore, their full low-power potential was never fully leveraged.

-Instead, digital designs have flourished in the interim and almost all current deep network designs are implemented in digital form \cite{cavigelli2015origami,chen201614,park2016energy}.
-Although small transistors are possible in digital implementations, the typical size of a multiplier-accumulator (MAC) block usually means that these implementations use a smaller subset of functional blocks and therefore the use of MACs is time-multiplexed by shifting data around accordingly.
-As a consequence, the processing speed of digital implementations is limited by their clock frequency.

-The simplicity of the analog VLSI circuits needed for addition - namely connecting together wires - allows an explicit implementation of each processing unit or neuron where no element is shared or time-multiplexed within the network implementation.
-The resulting VLSI network is maximally parallel and eliminates the bottleneck of transferring data between memory and processing elements.
+The simplicity of analog VLSI circuits implementing elementary operations means that a massively parallel system can be fully laid out in hardware, without the need for time-multiplexed processing elements.
+This, in turn, allows for memory and processing elements to be co-located, eliminating the data transfer bottleneck between them.
 Using digital technology, such fully parallel implementations would quickly become prohibitively large due to the much greater circuit complexity of digital processing elements.
-While the focus in this work has been on an efficient analog VLSI implementation, hardware implementations using new forms of nano devices can also benefit from this training method.
-For example, the memristive computing technology which is currently being pursued for implementing large-scale cognitive neuromorphic and other technologies still suffers from the mismatch of fabricated devices \cite{ambrogio2013spike,kim2011functional,prezioso2015training}.
-The proposed training method in this work can be used to account for device non-idealities in this technology \cite{niu2010impact}.
+While the focus in this work has been on efficient analog VLSI implementations, an equivalent approach can be used with other substrates, such as memristive processors, which similarly suffer from fabrication-induced mismatch \cite{ambrogio2013spike,kim2011functional,prezioso2015training,niu2010impact}.
+In fact, any system that can be properly characterized and has configurable elements stands to benefit from this approach.